7 killed as fire breaks out in shanties in northeast Delhi: Officials | Headlines

 Delhi Chief Minister Arvind Kejriwal expressed grief over the incident.

 ''Heard the sad news early in the morning.
-I will go to the spot and meet the affected people personally,'' he said in a tweet in Hindi.
+I will go to the spot and meet those affected personally,'' he said in a tweet in Hindi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)